icons8/lunacy-docs/docs/index.md

 ### Moving With Keyboard

-* Click the arrow keys to move by one pixel
+* Hit the arrow keys to move an object by one pixel
-* Shift+Arrow moves by 10 pixels
+* Shift+Arrow moves objects by 10 pixels

 Using keyboard is handy when you either

 * Need precision
-* Or need to move an object just a little bit (we, designers, spend 50% of our time making small adjustments)
+* Or need to move objects just a little bit (as designers, we spend 50% of our time making these small adjustments)

 ### Moving Horizontally and Vertically

 Hold Shift while moving an object.
-Lunacy locks one of the axis and move object either horizontally or vertically.
+Lunacy will lock one of the axes and move the object either horizontally or vertically.

 ## Duplicating

 Hold Alt and move the object.
 Lunacy will create a copy.

-Another way to create a copy is pressing Ctrl+D.
+Another way to create a copy, is by pressing Ctrl+D.

 ## Grouping

-Grouping objects is a way to organize a document.
+Grouping objects is a good way to organize a document.
 After creating a group, you can move, scale, and duplicate the group as a single object.

 Designers use grouping a lot.
-One can say, designer turn the documents into a series of the nested groups.
+One can even say that designers turn their documents into a series of nested groups.

 ![Grouping objects](public/mAz4bmww76HilrhUizdqvw_img_23.png)